rkarpov/Nimkip/README.md

 # Bonus

-7) Bonus conditions
+-Bonus conditions
   Player can acquire higher score by acquiring randomly generated items on the board

-8) Time limit for level completion
+-Time limit for level completion
   Player will have limited time to complete each level, and will lose 1 life upon reaching time limit

 # Technologies